Enough vegetable oil to cover the chips in the pan

 Place the cut potatoes into a large bowl of water to remove excess starch.

 The potatoes are key to this recipe, we use only Maris Piper or King Edwards.
 Click here for more information about the best potatoes for cooking chips.
 The oil or fat to use is also important, some oils are not suitable.
-Click here for our page on using oils and fats when cooking chips.
-We recommend using vegetable oil for cooking chips on most occasions.
+We recommend using vegetable oil for cooking chips.

 While the potatoes are drying and cooling, add the oil / lard / beef dripping to a pan on a medium heat.
 Let the oil heat up for 5 minutes of so.